 If your insurance company treats you unfairly or fails to perform the duties owed to an insured, it may considered to have acted in "bad faith".
 The policyholder may be able to bring a bad faith claim against the insurance company.
 Bad faith claims usually involve allegations that the insurer acted in a way that was dishonest, unethical or fraudulent in some way.
 Sometimes it can be based on the insurer's failure to respond to a claim filed or undervaluing the property at issue.

 If a judge or jury determines that the insurer acted in bad faith, the insurer will be found liable and may be required to pay damages to the insured that exceed the amount of money lost by the insured.
 They may be required to pay the insured's attorney's fees as well.

 Bad faith claims are complex and require the assistance of an experienced insurance claim lawyer.

 Filing a claim with an insurance company is complicated enough even when the insurance company behaves appropriately.
-When an insurer is handling your claim improperly, you need an experienced legal professional to protect your rights and advocate on your behalf.
-The experienced trial lawyers at Hannon Legal Group represent clients in state and federal court in cases involving all types of insurance claims, serious personal injury and wrongful death and bad faith claims in Miami and all over the state of Florida including Fort Lauderdale, West Palm Beach, Jacksonville, Tampa and Orlando.
+When an insurer is handling your claim improperly or attempting to under-pay your claim, you need an experienced legal professional to protect your rights and advocate on your behalf.
+Most insurance claims are handled on a contingency fee basis so you don't pay any legal fees unless you make a recovery.
+The experienced property damage lawyers at Hannon Legal Group represent clients in state and federal court in cases involving all types of insurance claims, serious personal injury and wrongful death claims in Miami and all over the state of Florida including Fort Lauderdale, West Palm Beach, Jacksonville, Tampa and Orlando.
 Contact us online or call us at 305-358-3109 to schedule a free consultation.